infinity0/msg-notes/causal-02-consistency.rst

 also make sure that we ack it ourselves  - this is necessary for *others* to reach message consistency.
 After this, the message is *fully-acked*, and we no longer need to worry about it.
-In a valid graph, a message becomes fully-acked at the same point for everyone - one can think of the acks as forming a "reverse" |bot|-less context(m).
+In a valid graph, a message becomes fully-acked at the same point for everyone; one can think of the direct acks as a "future" context(m) which (if full-ack is reached) contains no |bot| values.
 (TODO: prove equality.)

 This is an incremental consistency; full-acks occur as new messages arrive, instead of all at once at the end of the session.
 A further advantage is that